 The goal of this project is to help the region meet smart growth, resilience, sustainability, prosperity, and equity goals by developing strategies to strengthen existing housing and communities and plan smartly for future housing.

-This project is a joint effort between the Bay Conservation and Development Commission’s Adapting to Rising Tides project and ABAG’s Earthquake and Hazards Program.
+This project is a joint effort between the Bay Conservation and Development Commission’s Adapting to Rising Tides project and ABAG’s Resilience Program.

-This project will identify areas in the region where housing and at-risk communities, separately or in combination, may be vulnerable to natural hazards, particularly sea level rise and earthquakes.
-The project will focus on housing both within and outside of the Priority Development Areas (PDAs) identified in Plan Bay Area, adopted in July 2013.
-Based on this understanding of risks, we will identify a suite of planning, mitigation, and adaptation strategies that could be used to improve the resilience of existing and future housing.
-A summary of expected outcomes is below:
+This project identified areas in the region where housing and at-risk communities, separately or in combination, may be vulnerable to natural hazards, particularly sea level rise and earthquakes.
+The project focused on housing both within and outside of the Priority Development Areas (PDAs) identified in Plan Bay Area, adopted in July 2013.
+Based on this understanding of risks, we identified a suite of planning, mitigation, and adaptation strategies that can be used to improve the resilience of existing and future housing.
+A summary of outcomes is below:

 - A suite of vulnerability indicators that characterize housing vulnerability, community vulnerability, and hazards due to earthquakes and sea level rise developed with input from our Advisory Committee

-Regional input will be solicited through a Project Advisory Committee and a series of stakeholder Workshops that began in February 2014 and will run through August 2014.
-Please email us if you would like to be included on the stakeholder list and participate in workshops.
+Regional input was solicited through a Project Advisory Committee and a series of stakeholder Workshops that began in February 2014 and were completed in August 2014.

 Past meeting Agendas, Minutes, and Presentations